cyverseuk/cyverseuk-util/app_tutorial/agaveapps.md

 `json-pki --private /path/to/private/id_rsa`

-A password for the file can be specified using `--password`.
+If necessary, a password for the file can be specified using `--password`.

 ### Registering the execution system